NickBot-dev/post-install-config/README.md

 </p>
 <p>
-Roles are used to Define Permissions & control what actions staff members (agents) can perform within the system.
-They ensure Secure & Efficient Helpdesk Operations by assigning the Right Level of Access to the Right Users.
+Roles are used to define permissions & control the actions that Agents (staff members) can perform within the system.
+They ensure Secure & Efficient Helpdesk Operations by assigning the necessary level of access to users.
 </p>
 <br />